robertu94/robertu94.github.io/learning/cpp.markdown

 2. Curiously Recurring Template Pattern - while discussed in the Vandevoorde book, I found the article, ["Polymorphic Clones in Modern C++"](https://www.fluentcpp.com/2017/09/08/make-polymorphic-copy-modern-cpp/) by Jonathan Boccara a much more practical example of where this may be used.
 3. "Modern C++ Design: Generic Programming and Design Patterns Applied" by Andrei Alexandrescu - I listed this in the object-oriented section, but this book opened my eyes the possibilities of C++ templates and generic programming in general.

+If you can't figure out why a particular template won't compile, consider using templight or metashell.

 ## Functional C++

 This is an evolving category of C++.
 As such, I expect these to be much more in the coming years.